Corey Bailey

 mainly due to the drive motor being poorly isolated, mechanical operation of the

-machine while recording and playing and the electronic technology of the time.
+machine while recording and and the electronic technology of the time.

 I learned right away to take the play head direct into a modern microphone preamp

-holding a microphone up to a speaker which, is not the best method.
-Plus, the
+microphone up to a speaker which, is not the best method.
+Plus, the average

-average person doing the recording was generally unaware of good microphone
+person doing the recording was unaware of good microphone techniques.

-techniques.
-Most wire recorders used a crystal microphone which has it’s own
+Most wire recorders used a crystal microphone which has it’s own fidelity issues.

-fidelity issues.
-That said, I have transferred some wire recordings that were very
+That said, I have transferred some wire recordings that were very well recorded.

 Most wire recorders used mechanical switching for play and rewind.
 Rewind is